-Veteran trees with their substantial girth, holes and crevices, rot and dead wood, support a a wide range of often uncommon fungi, lichen, mosses, invertebrates -particularly beetles, and notably bats.
+Veteran trees with their substantial girth, holes and crevices, rot and dead wood, support a wide range of often uncommon fungi, lichen, mosses, invertebrates -particularly beetles, and notably bats.

 The age, size and distinctive shapes of veteran trees, both native and non-native species, are of exceptional value for wildlife and their contribution to the historic landscape.

 Veteran trees are usually old, beyond the peak of their growth.
 They may also be younger, middle-aged trees with aging characteristics: